 Know what you want materially, give a portion of your life to attain that.
 Once done, consider busying yourself on things you have always wanted to do.
 Dedicate your life to the welfare of others or to your own spiritual attainment; both of which are not mutually exclusive; in fact, complementary.

 Go on!
 Be successful.
 Aim for inner success this time.
-Once you start to enjoy the inner journey, the outer one will appear listless, lifeless and meaningless.
-Know what you want and when you have it, be contented.
+Once you start to enjoy the inner journey, the outer one will appear listless, lifeless, and meaningless.
+Know what you want and when you have it, be content.
 Do not keep wanting more; a blunder, that.

 A GOOD STORY